> Skip repeated content

 What causes a meniscal tear?

-Arthroscopic photo of a torn meniscus
+The mechanics of a meniscus tear.

 Traumatic tears

-Degenerative (atraumatic) tears
+Degenerative tears (atraumatic)

 How is a torn meniscus diagnosed?